Resources for Parents and Other Supports

 The best approach to assist a student in considering counseling is for you or another individual who has an ongoing caring relationship with your child to bring up observations that lead you to believe counseling may be beneficial.
 Distressed Students is a document download that provides a number of suggestions for ways to approach that conversation.

-There are a variety of changes or problems you observe in your child which may be symptoms of a deeper problems that may require or benefit from counseling.
-Some of these indicators may include depressed or agitated mood, decreased energy, decline in class attendance or academic performance, sleep or eating disturbances, social isolation, increased relational conflict, volatile or sad/tearful/angry mood, beginning or increasing substance use, and hopeless or suicidal thought.
-Additionally, Certain life events may (but do not always) result in the need for counseling including death of a loved one, traumatic or abusive experience, or experiencing a significant life change or adjustment (e.g. major illness, parental divorce, parent job loss or transition, etc.).
+There are a variety of changes or problems you observe in your child which may be symptoms of a deeper problem that may require or benefit from counseling.
+Some of these indicators may include depressed or agitated mood, decreased energy, the decline in class attendance or academic performance, sleep or eating disturbances, social isolation, increased relational conflict, volatile or sad/tearful/angry mood, beginning or increasing substance use, and hopeless or suicidal thought.
+Additionally, certain life events may (but do not always) result in the need for counseling including the death of a loved one, traumatic or abusive experience, or experiencing a significant life change or adjustment (e.g. major illness, parental divorce, parent job loss or transition, etc.).

 Students seek counseling for many reasons including, but not limited to the following: loneliness and adjustment issues, concerns about career choice and/or academic performance, family concerns such as alcoholism or divorce, emotional difficulties such as depression or anxiety, roommate conflicts, food or body image issues, problems with substance use, and suicidal feelings.
 Students may be seen at the Counseling Center or referred for other psychological or psychiatric services depending on the nature of their presenting issues.